-The Read Around the World Summer challenge is completely free and it’s as simple as reading seven books throughout the summer set on the seven different continents.
+The Read Around the World Summer challenge is completely free, and it’s as simple as reading seven books throughout the summer set on each of the seven different continents.
 But we suspect your kids won’t want to stop there.
 Once they start reading about other countries and cultures, they are likely to have lots of questions, and the best way to answer those questions is with more books.
 And that’s what raising a reader is all about!

-Read Around the World Book Lists for Kids and Tweens
+Read Around the World Book Lists

 Tips for Picking Books Your Kids Will Love

-This summer reading challenge is easy to customize to your kid’s personal interests.
+This reading challenge is easy to customize to your kid’s personal interests.
 If you have a kiddo who loves sports, for example, encourage them to read books about different sports or athletic competitions around the world; or for an animal-loving kiddo, explore the different animals that are unique to each continent.

 Young readers who like books in a series may gravitate toward options like The Magic Treehouse or Greetings from Around the World because both series include books set all across the globe.
 Older kids and tweens might enjoy reading biographies of influential people from various countries, and the Who Is / Who Was series is a good starting point.
 Our recommended book lists for each continent include all of these, and much, much more.